phetsims/reactants-products-and-leftovers/doc/implementation-notes.md

 To prevent memory leaks, it's essential to call dispose when you're done with view components.
 Failure to unlink from AXON properties tends to be the main cause of memory leaks.

-Another source of memory leaks (see GitHub issue #18) is `Substance.iconProperty`.
+Another source of memory leaks (see https://github.com/phetsims/reactants-products-and-leftovers/issues/18) is `Substance.iconProperty`.
 This Property's value is a scenery Node that is used to represent an instance of a `Substance`.
 Scenery is a DAG and allows one instance of a Node to appear in the scenegraph in multiple places, with 2 caveats: (1) a Node cannot be a sibling of itself, and (2) transforming a node will do so everywhere that it appears.
 Because a Substance's icon can appear in multiple